Qian-Han/Qian-Han.github.io/_pages/about.md

 # Recent News

-* Jun, 2020 - I'll be doing an internship at Facebook this summer, focusing on the modeling of network demand forecast and network anomaly detection.
+* Jun, 2020 - I'll be doing an internship at Facebook (Network Risk & Planning Team) this summer.

 * May 15, 2020.
 Passed my Ph.D. thesis proposal at Department of Computer Science, Dartmouth College.